 David Roberts is a photographic author and cultural documentarian working at the intersection of craft and conservation.
 He chooses to explore his Southeast and East Asian heritage through iconoclastic yet superlative technical-artistic expression.
 David utilises techniques rooted in the European non-fotografie tradition of chiaroscuro/clair-obscur, balanced by philosophical introspection from contemporary stoicism, applying these principles to document Eastern cultures and history.
 David’s first true marker of credibility in the fine-art cultural space was through TASCHEN review in June 2025, followed by partnership negotiations and a brief optics exclusivity with ZEISS in September 2025.
 David’s curatorial work includes interviews with high-profile artists such as Eliran Kantor (acclaimed album artist known for chiaroscuro), Oren Soffer (Director of Photography - The Creator), and Stuart Isett (Photographer - NYT, Fortune).
-His legacy work (from Simple Nothings to Soul of the Planet) forms an evolving series of anthropological studies on the dissonance between lasting memory and relentless modernity.
+His legacy work (from Simple Nothings in 2017 and From Nippon With Love in 2018, to Soul of the Planet, Heart of the People in 2022) forms an evolving series of anthropological studies on the dissonance between lasting memory and relentless modernity.
 DRobertsPhoto stands as the bedrock of David’s post-social suite.

 DRobertsPhoto works in collaboration with: